JonNatanael/macvi-usv-odce-toolkit-2024/README.md

 The official site for the challenge can be found [here](https://macvi.org/workshop/macvi24).

-The evaluation protocol is based on the paper by *Bovcon et al.*:
+The evaluation protocol is the standard IoU-based bounding box evaluation roughly based on the paper by *Bovcon et al.*:

 Bovcon Borja, Muhovič Jon, Vranac Duško, Mozetič Dean, Perš Janez and Kristan Matej, *"MODS -- A USV-oriented object detection and obstacle segmentation benchmark"*,